Rectal prolapse

 - cough or sneeze

-- are walking or standing up
+- walk or stand up

 It may then end up being there all the time.